microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/README.md

 Your Virtual Assistant can be integrated into your device and ecosystem enabling a truly integrated and intelligent experience.
 Through this contextual awareness more intelligent experiences can be developed and deliver further personalisation than otherwise possible.

 ### 3rd Party assistant integration
-The Virtual Assistant enables you to deliver your own unique experience but also hand-off to the end-users chosen Digital Assistant for certain types of questions.
+The Virtual Assistant enables you to deliver your own unique experience but also handoff to the end user's chosen Digital Assistant for certain types of questions.

 ### Flexible integration
-Our Virtual Assistant architecture is flexible and can be integrated with existing investments you may have made into device based Speech or Natural Language processing capabilities and of course integrate with your existing back-end systems and APIs.
+Our Virtual Assistant architecture is flexible and can be integrated with existing investments you may have made into device-based Speech or Natural Language processing capabilities and of course integrate with your existing back-end systems and APIs.

 ### Adaptive Cards
 [Adaptive Cards](https://adaptivecards.io/) provide the ability for your Virtual Assistant to return User Experience elements (e.g. Cards, Images, Buttons) alongside text base responses.
 If the device or conversation canvas has a screen these Adaptive Cards can be rendered across a broad range of devices and platforms providing supporting User Experience where appropriate.
 [Samples of Adaptive Cards](https://adaptivecards.io/samples/) are available to try out, as well as documentation on how to [render cards within your own application](https://docs.microsoft.com/en-us/adaptive-cards/rendering-cards/getting-started).